Antily15503/Arybin/content/Forbidden Arts of Mistforcers/Aljefecks ie Jezcke- edcionzes III.md

 \*this scroll seems to be written in a completely different and archaic language.
 Thankfully, a scribe or a learned person seems to have written a translated version of the text in dark red ink.*

+[[Thetject Tolmezkec Ivze Auraiz - III]] <- Learn more about the Powers of Tolmez, and the gods of Resurrection and Decay
 #### Author's Message
 The power to bend the mist, to force pure chaos to do one's bidding, was a forbidden art tied to the darkest of livingkind.
 To bend the mist, a force of pure chaos, one needed to be chaos and dark, in order to overpower the destructive nature of [[The Mists|the mists]].
 Few, if any souls, ever had the wherewithal to claim this crown, to fight the mist and live to tell the tale.